camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 ## Show migration plan

 You can visualize the migration plan in two ways: You can hover over an activity to highlight the activity that is mapped to the hovered activity.
-E.g. if you hover over a mapped source activity, the corresponding target activity is highlighted.
+E.g., if you hover over a mapped source activity, the corresponding target activity is highlighted.
 If you hover over a target activity, the corresponding source activities are highlighted as well.

 You can also click on an activity to show a green arrow pointing from the source activity to the mapped target activity.
 Clicking on the activity again hides the arrow.
 If the mapping contains errors, the arrow is displayed in red.
 You can also use the checkbox at the bottom of the screen reading "show migration plan" to toggle the display of all arrows on the diagram.